ohollmen/goclowdy/README.cftips.md

 ## Access to "FS-like" data

-Despite the statelessness of Cloud function and most function deployments doing all processing "in memory" (wihout need to access static files, configs, etc.), it seems that GCP facilitates the original source code directory as minimal read-only "filesystem area" to cloud function (available as subdirectory `./serverless_function_source_code`).
+Despite the statelessness of Cloud function and most function deployments doing all processing "in memory" (without need to access static files, configs, etc.), it seems that GCP facilitates the original source code directory as minimal read-only "filesystem area" to cloud function (available as subdirectory `./serverless_function_source_code`).
 See Document "Cloud Functions execution environment" => Section "Memory and file system" (URL in Refs) for more info.

 ## Package for cloud function

 - Cannot be main
-- Since (files in) one dir can handle only one (package) namespace, the possible CLI utils (or tests ?) budled onto same project must be in different (sub)dir
+- Since (files in) one dir can handle only one (package) namespace, the possible CLI utils (or tests ?) bundled onto same project must be in different (sub)dir
 - Either:
   - Place CF to topdir, other(s), e.g. CLI util to subdir(s)
   - Place CLI util to topdir, CF to subdir ... for no namespace clashes